beacon-biosignals/OndaFormat/README.md

 - `annotations`: A set of annotation objects stored as an array.
 Each annotation is a string value associated with a given time window in the corresponding recording and has the following fields:
     - `value`: The annotation's value as a string.
     - `start_nanosecond`: The annotation's start offset in nanoseconds from the beginning of the recording.
 The minimum possible value is `0`.
     - `stop_nanosecond`: The annotation's stop offset in nanoseconds (exclusive) from the beginning of the recording.
-This value must be greater than or equal to the annotation's corresponding `start_nanosecond`.
+This value must be greater than the annotation's corresponding `start_nanosecond`.

     As the `annotations` array represents a set, it is not permitted to contain duplicate objects.
 For practicality's sake, however, it is preferable for Onda readers to simply ignore/merge duplicates rather than error upon encountering them.
 Onda readers are additionally permitted to merge annotations with equal `value`s and directly consecutive and/or overlapping time spans into a single annotation whose `value` is the same, `start_nanosecond` matches the earliest `start_nanosecond`, and `stop_nanosecond` matches the latest `stop_nanosecond`.